jmq-labs/SlimUI/readme.txt

 Slim Ui 1.0 beta

 Manual installation:
-1. Setup Apache PHP v.4.x or mayor.
+1. Setup Apache PHP v.5.x or newer.
-2. Setup Windows IIS 7 with PHP 4.x (optional).
+2. Setup Windows IIS 7 with PHP 5.x (optional).
-3. Open /config/config.php with notepad.
+3. Edit "slimui.config" with notepad.

-4. Edit: "$Settigns" line with the current file route.
-5. Open slimui.config with notepad.
-6. Edit general settings.
+*More instructions will be added later.